LeoAndGit/Soft_Robot_Controller/README.md

 ***************************

-V0.10 code feature:
+V0.1.0 code feature:
 - Support control every independent half-bridge output
 - Support 2 channels of analog output
 - Support multiple boards working together by different addresses
+- Not support pressure sensors yet

 A red LED shows 3.3V logic power is online and a green LED tells you this MCU is working now.

-How to control this board: Send AT command to it with baud of 115200.
+How to control this board: send AT commands to it with baud of 115200.

 - **Send**: AT\r\n
   **Reply**: OK\r\n